peermaps/eyros/docs/data.md

 [intersecting: u64[N]]
 [buckets: u64[BF]]
 ```

+Note that the u64 offsets are set to `0` to indicate there is no further data.
+If an offset is greater than `0`, the value read from the structure should be
+subtracted by `1` to get the correct file offset.

+The length of the block in bytes refers to the whole block, which includes the
+4-byte u32 length property itself.

 The purpose of the fields in these blocks is to batch together several layers of
 the interval tree structure in order to reduce the number of storage reads.
 A